 On Setting Up a WiFi Hacking Environment

-I haven't been playing on wifi hacking for some time, so I wanted to put my skills to the test once again.
-For my surprise, to set up the environment is more than complicated than I thought that would be.
-I ended up in many forums, went through a lot of troubleshooting procedures and took two days to make it work.
+I haven't been playing around with WiFi hacking for some time, so I wanted to put my skills to the test once again.
+To my surprise, setting up the environment is more complicated than I thought it would be.
+I ended up on many forums, went through a lot of troubleshooting procedures, and it took me two days to make it work.
 For your benefit, I'd like to share with you how to avoid the trouble that I went through.

 In short, to perform WiFi hacking, there are 2 (extremely) macro steps:

 That's how I divided my efforts.
-The adapter part is much more troublesome and took me much more time.
-Hacking itself means knowing concepts, tools, have patience and proper authorization before attacking other people networks.
+The adapter part was much more troublesome and took me much more time.
+Hacking itself means understanding concepts, tools, having patience, and obtaining proper authorization before attacking other people's networks.

 Choosing an adapter

 - Ideally be made using the Atheros chipset instead of Ralink, Realtek, or any other chipset.
 So the brand of the adapter doesn't matter that much.
 What matters most is the chipset, but the vendor may not tell you in advance which chipset it has.
 The aircrack-ng wiki page was an invaluable resource during my hunt.
 You can find more tips there on how to identify the chipset.

 - Be genuine.
 Yes, genuine.
 One of the most popular adapters that use the Atheros chipset is from Alfa.
 The problem is that it has become too popular, and some Chinese manufacturers started counterfeiting it.
 This finding was shocking for me.
 To verify if what you bought is counterfeit or not, you can ask Alfa directly by sending them the MAC Address, Serial Number, and other information that you can find, so they can verify it.
 But it may fail, as it is susceptible to "Replay Attacks," right?
 So you need to verify more things like shape, color, and size.
 After that, carefully plug it into a PC and check if the MAC Address and Serial number match using